 The Criminal Justice Conference 2021 is about the autistic defendant in the courtroom: from a legal and psychological perspective.

 When being interviewed by police or while being questioned during court proceedings, vulnerabilities in adults are not always identified.
 The ability to negotiate the criminal justice process may be particularly complex and difficult for individuals with autism spectrum disorder (ASD).
-Autistic defendants may exhibit unusual or maladaptive behaviours during offending or court proceedings by which may be misinterpreted leading to potentially prejudicial impressions.
+Autistic defendants may exhibit unusual or maladaptive behaviours during offending or court proceedings which may be misinterpreted leading to potentially prejudicial impressions.
 Research to date and case law shows that judges are often not aware of the potential significance of ASD.

 The Criminal Justice Conference 2021 explores these issues from a psychological and legal perspective.